isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-edge-a-lawn/index.md

 layout: post
 ---

-A beautifully manicured [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/) is often the hallmark of a well-maintained home.
+A beautifully manicured [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/)is often the hallmark of a well-maintained home.
 While regular mowing, fertilizing, and watering are foundational, there's one simple yet transformative practice that elevates a good lawn to a truly exceptional one: edging.

 Edging creates a crisp, clean division between your grass and adjacent elements like flower beds, driveways, sidewalks, and patios.